knickels/Player-Stage-Manual/CFGFILES.md

 )
 ```

-The inbuilt driver that Player/Stage uses for simulations is called `"stage"' so the driver name is `"stage"'.
+The inbuilt driver that Player/Stage uses for simulations is called `"stage"` so the driver name is `"stage"`.
 ```
 driver
 (